The Sims 2: Development

 On December 15, 2012, Electronic Arts announced that the official website would be shut down on January 14, 2013.
 It is now no longer possible to download content from the official site, create exchanges, or participate in the official forum communities.
 On July 16, 2014, Electronic Arts announced the end of support for The Sims 2.
-As a response The Sims 2: Ultimate Collection was released at the same time as a limited time offer.
-The game became available for free download from Origin exclusively following an announcement by EA that they would no longer be supporting the Game.
+As a response, The Sims 2: Ultimate Collection, containing the core game and all expansion packs and stuff packs, was released at the same time as a limited time offer.
+The game became available for free download from Origin exclusively following an announcement by EA that they would no longer be supporting the game.
 This offer ended at 10:00 PDT July 31, 2014.